Promise, but daunting challenges for electric cars

 A good start, according to the authors, but what if you don't have off-street parking?

 As Professor Kemp said: "You can't exactly have cables running out through the letter-box across the pavement into the street.
-And if it's raining, are you really going to park at a charging point a mile down the road from your house?"'Chicken and egg'
+And if it's raining, are you really going to park at a charging point a mile down the road from your house?"

 Third gear, charging at your destination: what happens if thousands of electric car drivers descend on one spot - a football match, for example - and all want charging in the car park at the same time?
 Who pays for that infrastructure and who'll organise it?